 - Jalapeno pepper

 - Serrano peppers

 - Apple cider vinegar*

 - Avocado slices

-If you like homemade pico de gallo with corn, try out these other Mexican food recipes:
+If you liked this homemade pico de gallo with corn, try out these other Mexican food recipes:

 How do you keep pico de gallo from getting watery?

 To keep pico de gallo from getting watery, chopped and salt the tomatoes before adding the other ingredients.
 Mix all the other ingredients in a separate bowl and then spoon the tomatoes into the mixture with a slotted spoon.

 Can you make homemade pico de gallo with canned tomatoes?